kashish14/ReflectAI/README.md

 **Understand how you communicate—without giving up control of your data.**

-ReflectAI is a privacy-first AI platform that analyzes conversational data to surface emotional patterns, communication clarity, and behavioral trends.
-Built for individuals, teams, and organizations who want actionable insight into how they communicate—without sending sensitive data to opaque third-party clouds.
+ReflectAI is a **privacy-first AI platform** for understanding *how* people communicate — emotionally, behaviorally, and structurally — without surrendering sensitive data to opaque third-party systems.

 ---

 ## Product Overview

-ReflectAI ingests conversation inputs (messaging threads, meeting transcripts, email, or pasted text) and generates insights across three pillars:
+ReflectAI turns raw conversation data into interpretable signals across three dimensions:

 | Pillar | What we surface |
 |--------|------------------|